Get Confidential Help 24/7

 We place a strong emphasis on “therapeutic alliance” (the degree of connection and rapport between a client and their therapist) and strive to provide this to every client who comes through our doors.
 Research suggests that a strong therapeutic alliance may be the single biggest predictor of success in recovery.
 For alcoholics in particular, a strong therapeutic alliance is even more critical to recovery.

 I’ve personally witnessed what the research also shows: that a strong therapeutic alliance substantially improves clinical outcomes, by boosting client engagement and retention during treatment.” – Chief Clinical Officer Anna Ciulla, LMHC, RD, LD

-Other features of our inpatient alcohol rehab program that make Beach House a trusted provider for clients and families include:
+Other features of our residential alcohol rehab program that make Beach House a trusted provider for clients and families include:

 - An OTP-certified, on-site pharmacy – Unlike many providers, Beach House enjoys the designation of being OTP certified— the highest level of certification that an addiction treatment provider can attain, based on a strict accreditation process that requires the oversight and approval of the U.S. Drug Enforcement Administration.
 Our in-house pharmacy can therefore dispense all medication-assisted treatments (MATs), from naltrexone for alcohol to more highly regulated MATs, quickly, conveniently and right on site at our alcohol rehab treatment center.